At Kingsbridge Private Hospital in Belfast we aim to provide same day MRI scanning.*

 - Evening Scans available

-- Diagnosis and results report available within 2 working days
+- Diagnosis and results report available to clinicians within 2 working days

 - Patient comfort with a choice of in-room ambient lighting and music, head-ﬁrst or feet-ﬁrst